cosock/cosock-book/src/04-select.md

 So, how would we use something like this?
 Let's consider our `clients_server.lua` example from the [spawn chapter](./02-spawn.md), where we called `cosock.spawn` every time a new client was `accept`ed, this works but we don't have much control over how many tasks we end up spawning.
 In large part, this is because we don't know how long each task will run.
-Ideally, we would be able to handle all of the client connections on the same task as the server and to do that, we can use `select`.
+To achieve this, we would need to be able to handle all of the client connections on the same task as the server and to do that, we can use `select`.

 ```lua
 {{ #include ../examples/clients_server_select.lua }}